wiemerm/DeploymentGuide/deployment_visual_guide.md

 - 3D Printed Items may have visible print lines.

-- Costume may lack a Neck Seal or have visible skin that is not present in game.
+- Costume may lack a neck seal or have visible skin that is not present in game.

 - Armor may have fitting or proportion scaling issues.
     - e.g. Slightly over or under sized pieces.

-- SPARTAN Armor Under suits or "Tech Suits" may lack details.
-Under suits may be plain fabric like Underarmor or "Morphsuits" or regular clothing.
+- SPARTAN armor under suits or "Tech Suits" may lack details.
+Under suits may be plain fabric like Under Armour® or "Morphsuits" or regular clothing.

-- If the costume consists of only the SPARTAN Undersuit or Tech Suit, such as the "Off Duty" SAPRTAN-IVs feature in SPARTAN Ops Cut Scenes and some comics, then some details of the Undersuit must be present.
+- If the costume consists of only the SPARTAN undersuit or Tech Suit, such as the "Off Duty" SAPRTAN-IVs feature in SPARTAN Ops cut scenes and some comics, then some details of the under suit must be present.

-- Weathering, including physical damage, black washes, dirt, grime, and exposed silver paint may be either more or less than depicted In Game or in Visual references.
+- Weathering, including physical damage, black washes, dirt, grime, and exposed silver paint may be either more or less than depicted in-game or in visual references.

-- Armor personalization marks or Graffiti may include non-canon references or images, such as references or symbology from other Fictional Universes, e.g. The Overwatch logo or Fallout's Brotherhood of Steel.
+- Armor personalization marks or graffiti may include non-canon references or images, such as references or symbology from other fictional universes, e.g. the Overwatch logo or Fallout's Brotherhood of Steel.

 ### Tier 1 Suits Examples: